-- As part of their appointment, each Visiting Scholar will usually be invited to offer a staff seminar presentation on their current research
+During their stay, a visiting academic may be asked to offer a staff seminar presentation on their current research.

 Periods of appointment

-A visiting scholar must provide her/his own funding for the period of appointment at the School of Law.
+A visiting academic must provide her/his own funding for the period of appointment at the School of Law.

-There is a possibility that some opportunities for visiting scholars to participate in the school’s teaching programme may arise.
-Any decision on teaching allocation for visiting scholars will be made by the Head of School and remuneration will be at the school’s current teaching rate.
+Opportunities may arise for a visiting academic to participate in the school’s teaching programmes.
+The Head of School will make any decision on teaching allocation for a visiting academic and remuneration will be at the school’s current casual teaching associate rate.

 - a complete curriculum vitae

-- a brief outline (two to three pages) of the research project to be carried out during the period of appointment.
+- a brief outline (two-three pages) of the research project to be carried out during the period of appointment

-These are typically research students who would like to work under the supervision of a particular academic or be part of a research group undertaking some work towards their home PhD degree.
+Postgraduate visiting students are usually those who would like to work under the supervision of a particular academic or be part of a research group undertaking some work towards their home PhD degree.

 - they are from universities with whom we have exchange links OR

-- there are exceptional circumstances eg when a PhD student being supervised by someone known to a member of the law staff might want to come to work with someone here for a brief period of time.
+- there are exceptional circumstances, for example, when a PhD student being supervised by someone known to a member of the law staff might want to come to work with someone here for a brief period of time.
 It is understood that this is a practice in many European universities and, in such cases, there is a definite research benefit for the school.

-- Students are assigned a supervisor and they can take part in the regular research training programme of the department, including seminars, workshops and conferences as well as access seminars and research training offered by the Graduate School
+- Students are assigned a supervisor and they can take part in the school’s regular research training programme, including seminars, workshops and conferences as well as access seminars and research training offered by the Graduate School

-- They must register with the University as full-time students and have access to all of the University's IT and library facilities as well as a workspace assigned to them within the school
+- Students will have access to all of the university's IT and library facilities as well as a workspace assigned to them within the school

-- They can also apply for University housing and are able to access the complete range of the University's support services, sports facilities and are members of the University's Students' Union whilst registered at the University
+- Students can apply for university housing and are able to access the complete range of the university's support services, sports facilities and are members of the university's Students' Union whilst registered at the university